Welcome to the Chairperson's Toolkit Help Section!

 Some states may require a resale certificate and a tax-exempt certificate for your Book Fair sales.
 To find out if your state requires a resale certificate or for more information on resale certificates contact your local tax authority.

-You may choose profit earning options to best suit your school‘s needs.
+You will earn profit in Scholastic Dollars based on your sales level.
 Please note profit options vary based on the type of Fair.
 The Toolkit knows your Fair type and will provide you with only the options that apply to your Fair.
+At certain revenue levels you can exchange your Scholastic Dollars profit for cash.

-Scholastic Dollars profit expands your purchasing power and provides a versatile and flexible way to make your earnings go further.
+Scholastic Dollars profit provides purchasing power and a versatile and flexible way to make your earnings go further.
 You can spend Scholastic Dollars on educational products in many Scholastic Book Fairs places, such as:

 - Shop online or call 800-799-7323 to place an order from the Scholastic Book Fairs School Resource Catalog